How to Plan an Overnight Kayak Trip to Lake Powell’s Labyrinth Canyon

 3. Book a Water Shuttle to Labyrinth Canyon

-There are two marinas on Lake Powell that provide water shuttles to Labyrinth Canyon: Aramark Executive Services out of Wahweap Marina and Antelope Point Marina.
+Instead, there are two licensed water shuttles to Labyrinth Canyon: Aramark Executive Services out of Wahweap Marina (928-645-1037) and Antelope Point Marina (928-645-5900).
+The best way to line up your shuttle is to give one of these a call.

 The ride from Wahweap to the mouth of Labyrinth Canyon, which is what we did, is just under 20 miles and takes about an hour.
 The ride from Antelope Point Marina to the mouth of Labyrinth Canyon is about 12 miles and 30-45 minutes.

-Expect to pay around $150-$200 per hour for a water taxi (as of April 2022).
+Expect to pay around $150-$200 per hour for a water taxi.
 Yes, it’s pricey, but if you have a large group, it could be worth it!
+It’s also the only feasible way to get to Labyrinth, unless you have your own boat or are renting a houseboat.

-It is possible to kayak to the mouth of Labyrinth Canyon, but I don’t really recommend doing this because the water can be very choppy and you’ll most likely experience a lot of boat traffic along the way.
+For the strongest paddlers, it may be possible to kayak to the mouth of Labyrinth Canyon from Antelope Point, but I don’t really recommend doing this because the water can be very choppy/windy and there can be a lot of boat traffic along the way.
 You’ll also need more than one night for your trip if you paddle there and back.
-It’s much better to hire a motorboat to shuttle you and your gear.
+It’s much safer to hire a motorboat to shuttle you and your gear.

 I’ve included several alternative overnight kayaking routes below if you don’t want to book a water shuttle to Labyrinth Canyon.